kkots/GGXrdChangeBorderlessWindowPos/README.md

 If you start having weird glitches like the fills of menu buttons going outside of their edges, set `MaxMultiSamples=1`.

 If you unplug one of your monitors, the game may no longer work if it's patched.
+If you change the order of your monitors or make a different monitor the main one, the game may start appearing in a completely wrong place.
 In that case, patch it again or restore from a backup copy.
 Backup copies are saved automatically in the game's Binaries/Win32 folder every time the mod performs a patch.

 ## How to run on Linux